flipperdevices/flipperzero-firmware/ReadMe.md

 - OFW PR: [StorageListRequest: size filter #3018 (By DrZlo13)](https://github.com/flipperdevices/flipperzero-firmware/pull/3018)
 - Code & Services Cleanup (By Willy-JL)
 - OFW: [SubGhz: heap overflow text error #3021 (By Skorpionm)](https://github.com/flipperdevices/flipperzero-firmware/pull/3021)
+- Out of town for the weekend.
+New Public Relase for September 5th.
+Will update with latest updates September 5th as well.

 <a name="release">